jawj/wireguard-setup/README.md

 The server is configured for unattended security upgrades and firewalled with `iptables` (including [basic rate-limiting](https://debian-administration.org/article/187/Using_iptables_to_rate-limit_incoming_connections), dropping new connections if there have been 60+ connection attempts in the last 5 minutes).

+## Caveats

+* **Don't use this unmodified on a server you use for anything else**: it does as it sees fit with various system settings.
+* There's no IPv6 support — and, in fact, IPv6 networking is disabled — because I haven't yet managed to make it work.

 ## Usage

 One-time only: